 PWC will not tolerate harassment of, or by, its employees, volunteers, learners and associates.
 If harassment is alleged, PWC acknowledges its responsibilities to do all in its power to support and assist any person subjected to the alleged harassment.

-A person who considers that he or she has been subjected to harassment is encouraged to bring the matter to the attention of the person responsible for the conduct, in the first instance.
+A person who considers that he/she/they has/have been subjected to harassment is encouraged to bring the matter to the attention of the person responsible for the conduct, in the first instance.
 If this approach is attempted and does not produce a satisfactory result, the matter must be reported to the Education Counsellor responsible for the match, if appropriate, or to the Executive Director of PWC, if appropriate.
 Matters that cannot be resolved satisfactorily by these means should be reported to any member of the Board of Directors.
 The person to who any such matter is reported will investigate and take appropriate action.

 Notwithstanding the existence of this policy, every person continues to have the right to seek assistance from the Ontario Human Rights Commission, even when steps are being taken under this policy.